SS Léopoldville (1928): Discovery of the wreck

 In July 1984, Clive Cussler of NUMA claimed to have discovered the wreck, although French maritime officials claim the location of the shipwreck had always been marked on all maritime charts since its size and location present a potential hazard to navigation.
 Cussler asserts that the wreck is wrongly located, its true position being about a mile to the south.

 In 1997, the 66th Infantry Division Monument was dedicated in Fort Benning, Georgia in memory of the soldiers who died aboard Léopoldville and also to those who survived the attack on Léopoldville but were later killed in action.

 In 2005, a memorial was erected in Veterans Memorial Park in Titusville, Florida.

 Clive Cussler dedicated his 1986 book Cyclops to the disaster.
 The dedication reads:

 In 2009, the National Geographic Channel aired a special that recreated the events that led to the sinking and had divers investigating the wreck.

+Memorialization

-There is a memorial in Weymouth, Dorset engraved with:
+There is a memorial for the sinking in Weymouth, Dorset in the United Kingdom.

+There is a memorial for the sinking at Fort Moore Main Post Cemetery in the U.S. state of Georgia.

+On 20 November 2007, legislation was ratified in Massachusetts to name 24 December as an annual day of remembrance of the sinking.